 Here is what we recommend our clients do before they exercise:

-- Identify the major joints you’ll be working on during your routine and perform CARs accordingly.
+- First, identify the major joints you’ll be working on during your routine and perform CARs accordingly.
 For example, if you’re doing an upper body workout, it will be beneficial to do CARs for the shoulders, scapula, elbows, and spine.

 - Pay attention to areas that aren’t moving well and make them your secondary focus.
 For example, if you can’t articulate your shoulders very well during flexion, what is a good next step?